How to make moon sand

 Pack the moon sand into cups or cutters, or squish it freeform with your hands.

 Our moon sand is safe to eat, but we wouldn’t recommend it as it won’t taste very nice!
 It’s also safe for babies to handle.
-If your kids enjoy playing with moon sand, they might also like crafting things out of our homemade playdough.

 You can make whatever quantity of moon sand you like – it’s eight parts flour to one part oil.
 We’ve used a tablespoon measure to make a small amount, but as long as you measure the recipe by volume and level-off the flour, you can use any size of cup or scoop.